exploring self-realization, sacred personhood, and full humanity

 oh, the disappointment of a hollow chocolate rabbit

 But such calamity does not exist with the Sacred Beloved.
 Each for the other, there is but one, a particular one, with no substitute allowed or able, to "fill your desire."

 Editor's note: What a great song lyric: "no one there to fill your desire."
-And now we know that this concept of desire includes the ultimate good, a personal truth, and the supremely beautiful.
+And now we know that this concept of filling one's desire includes the ultimate good, an unyielding truth, and the supremely beautiful.

 the great shining through

 And when you find her, Plotinus’ great insight will become enfleshed and take life to itself:

 "Beauty is the translucence, through material phenomena, of the eternal splendor of the One.”